minprog/pyprog/quality/comments/index.md

     UvA Programmeren in Python
     Martijn Stegeman

-    - Zegt hallo tegen iedereen.
-    - Laat zien hoe printen werkt.
+    Programma geeft kosten van een vakantietrip op basis van ingevoerde plaatsnaam en vervoersmiddel.
     """

-Atop each of your function should be multi-line comments that summarize what your function does along with doctests and other information to quickly assess its purpose.
+Atop each of your function should be a docstring to summarize what your function does along with doctests and other information to quickly assess its purpose.

     def chorus(bottles: int) -> str: